Patient Rights And Responsibilities

 How to make a Complaint about your care

-We encourage our patients to inform us of any complaint or problem they experienced during their time at GDS.
+We encourage our patients to inform us of any complaint or problem they experienced during their time at Glenelg Day Surgery.
 We rely on your feedback to help us improve our care and services.

 Most problems you encounter can be resolved by bringing them to the attention of a member of the nursing staff or administration staff.
 Patient Forms are also provided in the Waiting Area or can be obtained from the administration staff at the front counter.
 These can be handed to the administration staff or posted to: